crusoexia/FEE-weekly/mobx/mobx.md

 # Conclution

-Perfect for quick development and simple project.
+:thumbsup: Perfect for quick development and simple projects.
 The way to use it is very direct.
 It's multiple stores, actions are more respect to Flux compare to Redux's single store and fp, but much simpler than original Flux.